-48. Mergers etc. and Significant Transactions
+47. Mergers etc. and Significant Transactions

-48.1 The Trust may only apply for a merger, acquisition, separation or dissolution with the approval of more than half of the members of the Council of Governors.

-- 48.2 The Trust may enter into a significant transaction only if more than three quarters of the members of the Council of Governors of the Trust voting approve entering into the transaction. - 48.3 "Significant transaction" a transaction or arrangement under which any income or expenditure attributable to the transaction and/or the contract associated with the transaction is greater than either 25% of the operating income of the Trust, any increase or decrease in the fixed assets of the Trust is greater than 25% of the fixed assets of the Trust or any increase or decrease in the capital of the Trust, all as set out in the preceding Financial Year's annual accounts. - 48.3.1 the total of the fixed assets and current assets subject to the transaction represents more than 25% of the value of the total fixed assets and current assets of the Trust; - 48.3.2 the increase or decrease in income attributable to: - 48.3.2.1 the assets; or - 48.3.2.2 the contract associated with the transaction represents more than 25% of the value of the Trust's income; or - 48.3.2.3 the gross capital of the company or business being acquired/divested represents more than 25% of the total capital of the Trust following completion (where gross capital is the market value of the relevant company or business's shares and debt securities, plus the excess of current liabilities over current assets).
+- 47.1 The Trust may only apply for a merger, acquisition, separation or dissolution with the approval of more than half of the members of the Council of Governors. - 47.2 The Trust may enter into a significant transaction only if more than three quarters of the members of the Council of Governors of the Trust voting approve entering into the transaction. - 47.3 "Significant transaction" a transaction or arrangement under which any income or expenditure attributable to the transaction and/or the contract associated with the transaction is greater than either 25% of the operating income of the Trust, any increase or decrease in the fixed assets of the Trust is greater than 25% of the fixed assets of the Trust or any increase or decrease in the capital of the Trust is greater than 25% of the capital of the Trust, all as set out in the preceding Financial Year's annual accounts. - 47.3.1 the total of the fixed assets and current assets subject to the transaction represents more than 25% of the value of the total fixed assets and current assets of the Trust;

+47.3.2 the increase or decrease in income attributable to:

+47.3.2.1 the assets; or

+- 47.3.2.2 the contract associated with the transaction represents more than 25% of the value of the Trust's income; or - 47.3.2.3 the gross capital of the company or business being acquired/divested represents more than 25% of the total capital of the Trust following completion (where gross capital is the market value of the relevant company or business's shares and debt securities, plus the excess of current liabilities over current assets).